pingidentity/pingidentity-cdr-sandbox/docs/quickstart.md

 * SERVER_PROFILE_BRANCH

     Default Value: [version of the CDR Sandbox to run. e.g. cdr-1.2-core-001]<br>
-    The SERVER_PROFILE_BRANCH value represents the version of the CDR Sandbox to download and execute.
+    The SERVER_PROFILE_BRANCH value represents the version of the CDR Sandbox to download and execute. <br>

 * BASE_HOSTNAME

     Default Value: data-holder.local<br>
     The BASE_HOSTNAME value represents the base DNS name used to access the Data Holder's web services and applications.
-You will need to ensure hosts files or DNS are updated to reflect the appropriate IP addresses for the containers once the sandbox is running if you chnage this value.
+You will need to ensure hosts files or DNS are updated to reflect the appropriate IP addresses for the containers once the sandbox is running if you chnage this value.<br>

 * BRAND1_BGCOLOR

-    Default Value: rgb(50, 115, 220)
+    Default Value: rgb(50, 115, 220)<br>

 * BRAND2_BGCOLOR

-    Default Value: #373C41
+    Default Value: #373C41<br>

 * PF_BASE_PORT

     Default Value: 443<br>
-    The PF_BASE_PORT value defines the listening port of PingFederate.
+    The PF_BASE_PORT value defines the listening port of PingFederate.<BR>

 * BASE_URL

     Default Value: http://dr.data-recipient.local:8080<br>
     The BASE_URL value is the URL used to access the sample Data Recipient application.
-You will need to ensure hosts files or DNS are updated to reflect the appropriate IP addresses for the containers once the sandbox is running if you change this value.
+You will need to ensure hosts files or DNS are updated to reflect the appropriate IP addresses for the containers once the sandbox is running if you change this value.<br>

 * DR_CLIENT-authorization_endpoint